abinit/abinit/doc/tutorial/eph4zpr.md

 In this section, we discuss how to use the Sternheimer method to accelerate the convergence with [[nband]].

-To activate the Sternheimer approach, we need to set [[eph_stern]] to 1 and use the [[getpot_filepath]] input variable to specify the external file with the GS KS potential This file is produced at the end of the GS calculations provided we set [[prtpot]] to 1 in the input file.
+To activate the Sternheimer approach, we need to set [[eph_stern]] to 1 and use the [[getpot_filepath]] input variable to specify the external file with the GS KS potential.
+This file is produced at the end of the GS calculations provided we set [[prtpot]] to 1 in the input file.
 The Sternheimer equation is solved non-self-consistently using max [[nline]] NSCF iterations and the solver stops when the first-order wavefunction is converged within [[tolwfr]].
 Default values for these two variables are provided if they are not specified by the user in the input file.
-The code will abort if the algorithm cannot converge the solution.
+The code aborts if the solver does not converge.

-In brief, we need to add the following section to our initial EPH input:
+In a nuthshell, the Sternheimer method requires to add the following section to our initial EPH input:

 ```sh
 eph_stern 1